-Often shown as a cobra, or as the head of the cobra, Wadjet can be seen rearing from the forehead of the rulers.
+Often depicted as a cobra, or as the head of the cobra, Wadjet can be seen rearing from the forehead of the rulers as the Ureus.
 Evidence of her protection is most notable upon the funerary mask of Tutankhamen.
 Occasionally, she has been shown in the guise of her "eye of divine vengeance" role, as a lioness.
 In later years, the royal crowns were often decorated with two or more depictions of cobras in deference to her role as protector.

 While Wadjet was sometimes depicted as the lioness-headed goddess, she was often seen in the image of a mongoose, represented on the funeral urns of ancient Egypt.
 The mongoose was revered as her sacred animal.
 Along with the shrew mouse, they were mummified and entombed in statuettes of the goddess.
 It is believed that the mongoose, and the shrew mouse were representative of the day and night cycle.
 The mongoose representing daylight, and the nocturnal shrew mouse representing night.